Adverse Agency Actions

 State and local government employees have a legal right to challenge adverse actions.

-The procedural rights of state and local government employees to challenge adverse disciplinary and performance-based adverse actions, through applicable grievance or personnel procedures, vary depending on the public entity employer and the severity of the adverse.
-State and local government employees confronting adverse agency actions are served by consulting an attorney to develop an effective response to the proposed action and a legal strategy to serve the employee’s personal and professional interests.
+The procedural rights of state and local government employees to challenge adverse disciplinary and performance-based adverse actions vary depending on the public entity employer and the severity of the action.

-Pursuant to Colorado law, state employees have the right to challenge adverse actions before an Administrative Law Judge of the Colorado Personnel Board.
+Under Colorado law, state employees may challenge adverse actions before an Administrative Law Judge of the Colorado Personnel Board.
 This right is provided to employees who have completed a probationary period and achieved certified personnel status in the state personnel system.
-Employees in this status possess a property right in their employment, and are thereby entitled to due process of law, consisting of a meaningful opportunity to be heard, before any deprivation of their property interest in employment.

-A state employee with appeal rights may contest an action that adversely impacts his or her pay rate, status, or tenure, including discharge, suspension, demotion, and reduction in pay.
 A state employee contesting an adverse action is entitled to a hearing before an Administrative Law Judge with the Colorado Personnel Board.
-Thereafter, the employee has specific appeal rights to challenge the adverse action in additional proceedings.
+After that, the employee has specific appeal rights to challenge the adverse action in additional proceedings.

 Murray Law seeks to assist and represent state and local government employees facing adverse employment actions.
 Please call Steven Murray at 720-600-6642.